mcci-usb/Cricket/README.md

  ![Model2301](assets/Model2301.png)

 ## Release History

+- v4.8.0 is a patch release.
+It contains the following change.

+    - Removed the **1000 ms switch delay** for **3141** switches running firmware version **3 or later**.
+The **1000 ms delay** continues to apply for all other switches and for 3141 switches with firmware versions earlier than 3[#157](https://github.com/mcci-usb/Cricket/commit/ccce80efa7c065cd33e28b13a2aece52b1337c12).

 - v4.7.0 is patach release its contains the following changes.
     - Support Per-Model Port Syntax in Batch Script Generator & Revert [#155](https://github.com/mcci-usb/Cricket/commit/007231d87f16ed34464283b59621715e12dd8771).